Revenge-of-Shadow/Awakening/readme.md

 1. General information
 2. Formatting, files and code notes
 3. Diagram
+4. Copyleft

 ### 1. General information

+1.1.
+Kurzgesagt
 An open-source game.
 Virtually any story consisting of text and choices can be assembled from this.

 I wrote most of the story on the typewriter in the evening inspiration impulses.

+1.2.
+How to run?

+The code has to be compiled.
+I can provide two examples of how to do that.

+1.2.2.
+Visual Studio

+Open the main.c in Visual Studio and Run it.
+After that, the .exe that was created in the project folders can be used.
+I suppose.
+If it can find its way.
+Because the program must be in the directory that contains the story directories and the default story directory.

+1.2.3. gcc

+In the directory containing main.c, run in the terminal the following command: gcc -o main main.c
+Then, run the following:
+./main
+The file main shall be executable.
+Just as it was explained in the Visual Studio version, it has to be in the directory containing the story directory tree.

 ### 2. Formatting, files and code notes